dnadales/presentations/why-haskell-for-fp/why-haskell-for-fp.md

 Call things for what they are: is not a plane, it is not a bird, it is not a `def`, it is not a `val`, it is an `instance`!

-## Typeclasses can be used to constraint functions
+## Typeclasses can be used to constrain functions

 ```haskell
 class Ord a where